Wimbledon lifts ban on Russian & Belarusian players

 What has changed since last year?

-Many sports banned Russian and Belarusian teams and athletes in response to the invasion but tennis' two main professional tours, the ATP and WTA, decided players could compete under a neutral flag.
+Many sports banned Russian and Belarusian teams and athletes in response to the invasion but the ATP and WTA decided players could compete under a neutral flag.

 Last month, Ukraine's highest-profile player Elina Svitolina told BBC Sport that Russian and Belarusian athletes must remain excluded from Wimbledon while "innocent Ukrainians are still being killed".